Nicaea at 1700

 The Council of Nicaea in 325 had a significant bearing upon the unity of the universal church, such that its creed continues to be prayed by Catholics, Orthodox, and Evangelical Christians alike.
 Nicaea at 1700: The First Council and the ‘Way Together’ seeks to explore the relationship between the Council of Nicaea and the local church.
 Reexamining the theology, documents, and canons of Nicaea presents a moment of ressourcement for the church today.
 How did Nicaea and its implementation help inform the church’s understanding of the dialectic between the universal and the particular church, especially for priests, deacons, and lay ecclesial ministers in the New Evangelization?

 The conference will feature several sets of break-out sessions.
-Scholars are encouraged to submit an abstract of no more than 300 words exploring the theme of the conference through the lens of their own research.
 Following the conference, break-out session presenters will be invited to submit their work for a conference proceedings publication.
-Relevant topics include but are not limited to...

 All rights reserved